09 — Testing the Untestable

 The Cheat Code

 The solution was a classic: a secret button combo on the overworld.
-Hold L+R, press SELECT, and a debug menu appears.
-No menu option to clutter the UI.
+Hold L+R, press SELECT, and a debug menu opens.
+No menu option cluttering the UI.
 No accidental activation.
-Just a hidden tool for the developer.
+A hidden tool for the developer.

-The implementation hooks into ProcessPlayerFieldInput() — the function that handles all overworld button presses.
-It checks gMain.heldKeys for L+R (since the FieldInput struct doesn’t expose L/R as discrete fields) and triggers on SELECT:
+The hook sits in ProcessPlayerFieldInput() — the function that handles all overworld button presses.
+It checks gMain.heldKeys for L+R (the FieldInput struct does not expose L/R as discrete fields) and triggers on SELECT:

 if (input->pressedSelectButton